elindstr/Supreme-Court-Database/README.md

 2. There is one Justia case page with no opinion content (https://supreme.justia.com/cases/federal/us/585/141-orig/), although this decision is an unusual report by a special master.

 3. At least one Justia case has no U.S Reports metadata: Republican National Committee v.
 Democratic National Committee (2020): https://supreme.justia.com/cases/federal/us/589/19a1016/.

+Washington University Law's Supreme Court Database ([SCDB](http://scdb.wustl.edu/)) contains metadata for each supreme court decision. "relate_to_wul.py" looks up each decision file in the SCDB, and if the decision can be located, prepends the SCDB case id to a header in the decision file.
+Note that SCDB does not contain entries for special cases, like denials of petitions for certiorari or applications for stay or injunctions.
+And of course, the U.S. Reports contains some decisions from other courts.
+When "relate_to_wul.py" is unable to locate an entry in the SCDB, it codes a "0" as the SCDB case id.

 <a name="note_1"></a><sup><sup>1</sup> Richard J. Lazarus, "[The (Non)Finality of Supreme Court Opinions](https://harvardlawreview.org/print/vol-128/the-nonfinality-of-supreme-court-opinions/)," 128 Harv.
 L. Rev. 540 (2014).</sup>